 White Rice Flour This is excellent basic flour for gluten-free baking.
 It is milled from polished white rice.
 Because it has such a bland flavor, it is perfect for baking, as it doesn't impart any flavors.
 It works well with other flours.

 Brown Flax Seed Meal is high in fiber and omega-3 fatty acids.
-Whole flax seed is not digestible so buy flaxseed meal (ground flaxseed) or make your own by grinding the seeds in a clean coffee grinder.
+Whole flax seed is not easily digestible so buy flaxseed meal (ground flaxseed) or make your own by grinding the seeds in a clean coffee grinder.
 Use 2 to 3 tablespoons of flaxseed meal per recipe for baked goods or sprinkle it on yogurt or cereal for a nutritional boost.
 Store in the refrigerator or freezer.
 Flax seed meal can be soaked in warm liquid and used to replace egg in many recipes.
-One tablespoon flaxseed meal soaked in 3 tablespoons warm liquid is equal to one egg.
+One tablespoon flaxseed meal soaked in 3 tablespoons warm liquid is equal to one egg in baking for vegans.
 (2 tablespoons yields 4 grams fiber and 3 grams protein.)

 Garbanzo Bean ( AKA the chickpea) The flour is high in protein, calcium and fiber.
 Other bean flours additions are wonderful in gluten-free baking.
 Varieties available as flour include bean (navy, pinto and red) and soy.
 Garfava flour is a blend of flours made from garbanzo, fava and Romano beans.
 Unfortunately, certain bean flours, particularly garfava and chickpea, have an aftertaste that many find unpleasant, these should be used in relatively small amounts, less than 20 percent of your recipe’s total flour blend.

-Millet Whole grain use 1:3 simmer 35 minutes or pressure cook 6 minutes.
+Millet To cook the whole grain, use a ratio of 1 part grain to 3 parts water.
+Simmer 35 minutes or pressure cook 6 minutes.
 It is most often used in America as a bird seed filler yet remarkably well loved all over the world as "actual" people food.
 Millet flour has a mild sweet nut-like flavor.
 The high protein flour is also high in fiber.
 For optimum results, don't use more than 25/5 millet flour in a flour blend. (¼ cup yields 4 grams fiber and 3 grams protein.)

-Sorghum and Sorghum flour available in white and red varieties with a slightly sweet taste.
+Sorghum and Sorghum flour is available in white and red varieties with a slightly sweet taste.
 It is high in protein, fiber, potassium and B vitamins.
 It works best when blended with other flours.
-Only use 30% in any flour blend.
+Only use 30% in any flour blend for gluten-free baking should consist of sorghum.
 It is a darker colored flour so don't use it where you want a white appearance in the finished products.
 Use sorghum flour as an important part of high protein blends. (¼ cup yields 3 grams fiber and 4 grams protein.)

 Soy Flour A nutty-tasting flour with high fat and protein content.
 It's perfect when used with a combination of other flours and in brownies.
 Use it with fruits and nuts to help mask the beany-flavor.

 Teff is a grain (grass seed) that comes to us from Ethiopia.
-Whole seed cook on the Stove top 1:4 simmered 15 minutes (or pressure cooker 2 minutes) It is believed to have originated there around 4000 BC.
-In Africa it's been reported to have over 2000 varieties.
+Whole seeds can be cooked on the stove top using 1 part teff to 4 parts water.
+Cover over low heat and simmered 15 minutes (or pressure cooker 2 minutes).
+It is believed to have originated in Ethiopia around 4000 BC.
+In Africa, it's been reported to have over 2000 varieties.
 Most often I use it in cookies, cakes, tortillas and flat breads.
-It is gluten free...and it contains 8 essential amino acids.
-It also takes 150 grains of Teff to equal on grain of wheat...so it's smaller than heck!
+It is gluten free...and it contains all the essential amino acids.
+It also takes 150 grains of Teff to equal the size of one grain of wheat...so it's smaller than heck!
 Heck is small...So they're small...yet they pack a nutritional punch!
-Lots of fiber as you can well imagine.
-2 grams per ounce of grain (That's almost 10% of your daily needs in one ounce baby!).
-Plus...there's a high amount of quality protein and a good source of iron, magnesium, phosphorus and copper.
+There is a good amout of fiber, as you can well imagine.
+There's 2 grams fiber per ounce of grain (That's almost 10% of your daily needs in one ounce baby!).
+Plus it's a good source of iron, magnesium, phosphorus and copper.

 Gluten-Free Whole Grain Flour Blends and some Tips and Techniques of Baking with Gluten-Free Blends